Vasatika/Car-Sales-Dashboard-Project/ProjectDescription.md

 - **Data Analysis**: Derived insights from raw data.

 ## Repository Files
-- `CarSalesByModelEnd.xlsx`: Final Excel file containing pivot tables and charts.
+- `Vasatika_CarSalesByModelEnd.xlsx`: Final Excel file containing pivot tables and charts.
-- `Car_Sales_Service_Dashboard.pdf`: PDF version of the exported dashboard report from Google Looker Studio.
+- `Vasatika_Car_Sales_Service_Dashboard.pdf`: PDF version of the exported dashboard report from Google Looker Studio.

 ## Data Used
 The dataset for this project can be accessed through the IBM Analytics Accelerator platform: